PhD in Linguistics/ Applied Linguistics

 The application and admissions process is conducted entirely by the Faculty of Graduate Research.
 Other topics covered in detail by the FGR site are entry requirements, scholarships, the length of the degree, the PhD thesis, supervision, assessment and examination.
 Please direct all enquires regarding these processes and subsequent registration as a PhD student to that office.

-The Faculty of Graduate Research provides a first port of call for all students interested in enrolling in a PhD at Victoria.
+The Faculty of Graduate Research (FGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria.
 The Faculty website provides application forms, details of available funding, application dates, and answers to a host of other questions.
 The FGR continues to provide support to PhD students throughout their studies at Victoria.

 There are three deadlines for all PhD applications to be considered.
 The dates are 1 March, 1 July and 1 November.
 Students may complete an application form and speak with prospective supervisors prior to the deadline, but their application must be submitted through the FGR and formal acceptance into the programme will be made after the deadline.
 The process of enrolment for a Master's thesis remains unchanged for 2012.